6 Tips to Develop a Growth Mindset

 1. Because I Want To – Is Justification Necessary?

 You must learn to accept “Because I want to” as an answer for why you, or your child, adopt a new hobby or interest.
-There is no need to justify any activities you take part in, and doing it out of pleasure is O-K.
+There is no need to justify any activities you take part in and doing it out of pleasure is okay.

 2. Engagement